Exploring Sauces: The 10 White Sauces of World Cuisine

-When you think of barbecue, which geographic place comes to mind?
-Some people enjoy Carolina sauce, sweet with brown sugar and apple cider.
-Memphis-style is thick and sassy with tomatoes and molasses.
-Kansas City adds liquid smoke for lots of umami flavor, and then there is Texas sauce with spicy-hot crushed red pepper.
-Alabama white sauce is not as well known, and it’s time to rectify that oversight.
+When you think of barbecue, what geographic area comes to mind?
+Some people enjoy Carolina sauce, which is sweet with brown sugar and apple cider.
+Memphis-style barbecue sauce is thick and sassy with tomatoes and molasses.
+Kansas City adds liquid smoke for lots of umami flavor.
+And then there is Texas sauce with spicy-hot crushed red pepper.
+Alabama white sauce is not as well-known, and it’s time to rectify that oversight.

 Almost 100 years ago, "Big" Bob Gibson turned the barbecue world upside-down with his unique creation.
 You won’t find a speck of tomato or mustard in his "cue."
 Mayonnaise, salt, pepper, and a big hit of vinegar meld together for a tame-looking white barbecue sauce with a bold punch of flavor.

 2. Alfredo Sauce

-Legend has it that 110 years ago Alfredo di Lelio was the proud father of a new baby boy.
+Legend has it that 110 years ago, Alfredo di Lelio became the proud father of a new baby boy.
 His wife, Ines, was exhausted from a difficult labor and delivery and was in need of a fortifying meal.
 Alfredo combined sweet butter, savory spices, and good cheeses to create a rich sauce.

 Malia is the creator of the blog AspiringSmallTownGirl.
-Her introduction caught my attention . . .
-"I live in a small town in the Pacific Northwest."
+Her introduction caught my attention: "I live in a small town in the Pacific Northwest."
 Ohmygoodness!
-We're almost neighbors (just 30 miles separates us).
+We're almost neighbors (only 30 miles separate us).
 Her alfredo is rich and luxurious; it would make Mr. di Lelio proud.

 Aioli (eye-YO-lee) is a rich, thick garlic sauce.
 The first description of aioli was by Pliny the Elder in his book Naturalis Historia, a massive tome that details "all ancient knowledge."
 The sauce appears in the cooking of both Provence, France and Catalonia, Spain.
 Both locations boast that theirs is the first and the best.

 Many cooks create an "aioli-like" sauce by stirring finely minced garlic into prepared mayonnaise, but this is not a true aioli.
 The real-deal contains just three ingredients—garlic, salt, and oil.
 Carmen has the perfect recipe for this "world's oldest sauce" with a mortar and pestle, just like Pliny the Elder.

 4. Béchamel Sauce